daxthink/platform-android/README.md

 This is a Gradle based project.
 You can build it using Android Studio or from the command line.
 To do so follow the steps below:

+**Note:** This project uses [gradle-retrolambda](https://github.com/evant/gradle-retrolambda) in order to support Java 8 lambdas on Android.
+This requires Java 8 in order to build, and if you are building outside of Android Studio the `JAVA8_HOME` environment variable must be set to the location of the Java 8 JDK.
+Go to `File` -> `Settings` -> `Build, Execution, Deployment` -> `Path Variables`

 1. Install the following software:
        - Android SDK:
          http://developer.android.com/sdk/index.html